fstromback/mymake/README.md

 - `windows`: Defined when running on a windows system, expected to be using `cl.exe` as the compiler.
 - `unix`: Defined when running on an unix system, or when running in MinGW.

+## Wildcard patterns in mymake

+Wildcard patterns (containing * and ?) work as expected in mymake, with one exception: the character `/` matches both `/` and `\`, to ease compatibility between systems.
+Hence, always write your patterns as if `/` is the path delimiter.

 ## Variables used by mymake